LJMurphyy/LJMurphyy/README.md

 #### Interests
-I am really excited to learn about quantum computing, machine learning, and machine vision.<br /> With my current focus on deep diving into Linear Algebra and PyTorch.
+I am really excited to learn about quantum computing, machine learning, and machine vision.<br /> With my current focus on deep diving into Linear Algebra and PyTorch. <br />
+I would love to collaborate so don't hesitate to use the contact information below.

 #### Contact